The last time Beck played a Las Vegas music festival, I walked out.

 The Beck I watched Saturday night at Life Is Beautiful wasn’t quite that, either, but he was good enough to keep me from leaving.

 This time, he played without extra adornment, constructing a festival-smart setlist loaded with favorites, especially heavy on material from beloved 1996 album Odelay (“Devil’s Haircut,” “Hotwax,” “Where It’s At,” “Sissyneck”).
-The transition from his band-less, voice-and-harmonica-only “One Foot in the Groove” into a full version of “Loser” made for a moment, as the latter’s familiar guitar intro sent a ripple through the large crowd.
+The transition from his band-less, voice-and-harmonica-only “One Foot in the Grave” into a full version of “Loser” made for a moment, as the latter’s familiar guitar intro sent a ripple through the large crowd.
 And his cover of Michael Jackson’s “Billie Jean,” spliced in the middle of “Sissyneck,” felt like a neat just-for-Vegas inclusion (see: Michael Jackson One’s LIB set time later today)—until I got home and read that he’s been playing it all year.

 Beck sang well, danced some and commanded the stage like a pro, but he lacked the can’t-tear-your-eyes-off-him presence for which he was once famous.
 Still, I’m glad I saw him, if only to push the stain of his Vegoose set further from my mind.